-- (1) The municipality will give notice of all rates approved at the annual budget meeting at least 30 days prior to the date that the rates become effective.
-Accounts delivered after the 30 days notice will be based on the new rates. - (2) A notice stating the purport of the municipality's resolution and the date on which the new rates become operational will be advertised in the media and the resolution will be displayed by the municipality at places provide for in legislation and the municipality's website and also promulgated in terms of and in accordance with section 14 of the Act.
+- (1) The municipality will give notice of all rates approved at the annual budget meeting at least 30 days prior to the date that the rates become effective. - (2) A notice stating the purport of the municipality's resolution and the date on which the new rates become operational will be advertised in the media and the resolution will be displayed by the municipality at places provide for in legislation and the municipality's website and also promulgated in terms of and in accordance with section 14 of the Act.